20 Breathtaking Fall Hikes to Take in the Hudson Valley

 Austerlitz

 What began as the farmland of a few Revolutionary War veterans in the 19th century is now acres and acres of tall hemlock forests, vernal pools, wetlands, and outcroppings.
 Harris Public Conversation Area is the place to visit if you want fall to be everywhere you look, even straight upward.
-The park is home to a variety of different animals which can be spotted along the two Hudson Valley hikes.
+The park is home to a variety of animals which can be spotted along the two Hudson Valley hikes.

 Alander Mountain